rdkcentral/firebolt-apis/requirements/specifications/lifecycle/presentation.md

 capability, then the platform **MAY** invoke this capability in some situations.

-**TODO**: this section only applies for app-provided loading screens...

-If the app is being explicitly launched by the user then it **MAY** be made visible either:

--  as soon as the platform detects changes to the graphics plane
+If the platform determines that an app loading screen will be displayed, then:

+> The platform provided loading screen **MAY** be displayed first.
+>
+> If the platform provided loading screen is displayed then the app's
+> presentation state should be `loading`.
+>
--  at the beginning of the activate() transition
+> The app **MAY** be made visible at the beginning of the activate transition.
+>
+> The app **MAY** be made visible at a later point during the activate
+> transition based on platform-specific requirements, e.g. detecting that the
+> app's graphics surface has been utilized.
+>

-In this case, it **MUST** be made visible no later than the end of the activate transition.
+> The app **MUST** be made visible no later than the end of the activate
+> transition.

 The presentation state of the app **SHOULD NOT** be `none` at any time during the `activate()` transition.